gabrielkunkel/MovieLibraryExercise/README.md

 - [X] I can see a image of a movie when my mouse arrow is over its record.

-- [X] I can search for a movie by one of the movie’s fields.
+- [X] I can search for a movie by one of the movieâ€™s fields.
 Once I select title, genre, or director name, I can then search for any partial matches of the selected field and find the movie I am looking for.

 - [X] I can sort the list of movies alphabetically by title, director, or genre.